-The Trust's activities are limited to the securing and administration of retail installment contracts and finance lease contracts originated by CNH Industrial Capital Canada to finance the purchase of new or used agricultural or construction equipment.
+The Trust's activities are limited to the securing and administration of retail installment contracts originated by CNH Industrial Capital Canada to finance the purchase of new or used agricultural or construction equipment.
 The Trust issues asset-backed notes ("Notes") and subordinated loans in Series ("Series") with varying terms to finance the acquisition of the receivables and uses collections on the receivables to pay its obligations.